LefanHu/MasterQuoter/README.md

 ## Future plans
 - Implement listing quotes for specific people
 - Implement game of guessing who said the quotes
+- Make a cache, open file globally, save it, don't close it

 ## Note to contributers